Techsola/InstantReplay/Readme.md

 ### Profit

-Whenever you want a GIF of the last ten seconds of the app’s user interface, call `InstantReplayCamera.SaveGif(stream);` to write an animated GIF image to the destination of your choice.
+Whenever you want a GIF of the last ten seconds of the app’s user interface, call `InstantReplayCamera.SaveGif();` to obtain a byte array containing an animated GIF.
+(Or `null`, if there are currently no frames to save.)
 A good place to do this is in your app’s top-level unhandled exception reporter so that you get a recording of the UI along with the exception information.

 TODO: Recommend the use of `Task.Run` when on a UI thread due to the CPU-blocking work it takes to encode a GIF.